gleanerio/archetype/networks/oceans/card_sources.md

 ## About

-In this flow we will talk about the elemenmts needed in the publishing phase.
+In this flow we will talk about the elements needed in the publishing phase.
+At this point we have our JSON-LD documents formed and enabled at our site.
+We need to make them available to people via the web architecture now.

 ## Details